NEWS

 • ISO 9001: Establishes a structured approach to process management, focusing on quality and continuous improvement.

-• ISO 27001: Ensures secure data management by identifying and mitigating risks.
+• ISO 27001: Ensures secure data management by identifying and mitigating risks related to information security.

 IOMED: Enabling Secure and Interoperable Health Data for Research